wsanshi30/wsanshi30.github.io/_pages/about.md

   - Creating forest plots, funnel plots, and other visualizations to present findings
   - Writing comprehensive reports and manuscripts detailing the methodology and results of meta-analyses

     In my published meta-analysis articles, both employed frequentist meta-analysis methods, with one specifically using a three-level meta-analysis.
 Additionally, I am currently utilizing Bayesian meta-analysis     for my upcoming research.

+&nbsp;
+&nbsp;

 - Experienced in SPSS；
 - Experienced in E-Prime;